 The Directorates' final revenue outturn was a net overspend of £1.3m and with a Corporate underspend of £24.9m gave a total net underspend of £23.6m.
 This underspend reduced to £11.5m after a net transfer to reserves of £12.1m.
 Details of the Council's financial outturn position was considered by Cabinet at its meeting on 23 June 2020 and further details of reserve transfers are set out in Note 19 to these financial statements.
-The chart below shows the budget and spend by Directorate for 2019/20.
+The chart below shows the budget and spend by Directorate for 2019/20 as reported to Cabinet on 23 June.